 The foregoing information constitutes the general views of Fisher Investments and should not be regarded as personalised investment advice or a reflection of the performance of Fisher Investments or its clients.
-Investing in securities involves the risk of loss and there is no guarantee that all or any capital invested will be repaid.
+Investing in financial markets involves the risk of loss and there is no guarantee that all or any capital invested will be repaid.
 Past performance is never a guarantee nor reliable indicator of future results.
-Other methods may produce different results, and the results for individual portfolios or different periods may vary depending on market conditions and the composition of a portfolio or index.
-The value of investments and the income from them will fluctuate with world equity markets and international currency exchange rates.
+Other methods may produce different results for individual portfolios or different periods may vary depending on market conditions and the composition of a portfolio or index.
+The value of investments and the income from them will fluctuate with world financial markets and international currency exchange rates.
 If you have asked us to comment on a particular security then the information should not be considered a recommendation to purchase or sell the security for you or anyone else.
 We provide our general comments to you based on information we believe to be reliable.
 There can be no assurances that we will continue to hold this view; and we may change our views at any time based on new information, analysis or reconsideration.
 Some of the information we have produced for you may have been obtained from a third party source that is not affiliated with Fisher Investments.
-FIA requests that this information be used for your confidential and personal use and suggest that you obtain personal financial advice to determine your own investment decisions.
+Fisher Investments requests that this information be used for your confidential and personal use.